Constructive quasi-uniform sequences over triangles: Numerical experiments

 The Kronecker lattice performs moderately but exhibits significant sawtooth-like fluctuations.
 This likely reflects the transient formation of local gaps as the rotated lattice points are clipped to the triangular domain.
 The van der Corput sequence is stable, but its mesh ratio is consistently high.
 This clearly illustrates that low-discrepancy properties do not automatically guarantee a low mesh ratio.
 Finally, the two random baselines perform the worst.
 The mesh ratio for the i.i.d.\ set appears to increase monotonically with $n$.
 The PD set, which enforces a minimum point distance, performs considerably better than i.i.d.\ but is still substantially worse than the other deterministic, constructive sets.

-We next conduct the same mesh ratio comparison on a skinny triangle, defined with vertices at $(0,0), (1,0),$ and $(0.028, 0.045)$.
+To test the robustness of the different constructions under severe geometric degeneracy, we next conduct the same mesh ratio comparison on a skinny triangle, defined with vertices at $(0,0), (1,0),$ and $(0.028, 0.045)$.
+This triangle with its isoperimetric quotient $J=12\sqrt{3}\,A/L^2 \approx 0.114$ has one sharp angle ($\approx 2.6^\circ$) and a large obtuse angle ($\approx 119.3^\circ$), representing a strongly degenerate, asymmetric case.
 The results for all six methods are plotted in Figure~\ref{fig:4-32}.
 In this challenging domain, the VG algorithm demonstrates clear superiority, consistently outperforming all other methods.
 After an initial period, its mesh ratio successfully converges to and remains at the optimal bound ($\rho \le 2$).
 The initial, monotonic decrease of the mesh ratio (until it reaches $2$) is consistent with the theoretical prediction from the proof of the third item of Lemma~\ref{lem:dynamics}.
 In contrast, the mesh ratios for the barycentric grid and the van der Corput sequence are stable but at magnitudes significantly higher than the VG algorithm.
 The Kronecker lattice performs comparably to the barycentric grid but, as before, exhibits significant sawtooth-like fluctuations.
 The i.i.d.\ random baseline performs the worst, with its mesh ratio increasing almost monotonically with $n$.
 The PD random set performs comparably to the van der Corput sequence.
 However, its mesh ratio increases gradually, suggesting it will perform worse than the deterministic, constructive sets for larger $n$.
+This is consistent with the fact that the PD construction mainly improves the separation radius by preventing clustering, but does not explicitly minimize the covering radius; consequently, relatively large local gaps may remain, leading to a larger mesh ratio.